lab-79/dspec/README.md

       1. Validating data.
       2. Generating sample or test data.

-## Goals

-This library will help unify the following goals, from one central schema specification.

-1. (Done) Provide a more readable way to read a Datomic schema and understand how it is being used in an app.
-2. (Done) Generate schema edn for Datomic schema specifications.
-3. (Done) Generate `clojure.spec` spec definitions.
-4. Provide easy, extensible validation tagging (e.g., `:required`).
-5. (Done) Generate fake dev data or test data, by providing additional semantics (e.g., what entity types can map to what other entity types via Datomic `ref`s).
-6. Integrates with a nice way to add or retract from a Datomic db schema when these semantic schema definitions change.
-7. (Done) Make it easy to extract specific *kinds* of entities.
-8. (Done) Conveniently detect what interfaces an entity satisfies.
-9. (Done) Support polymorphism.
-10. Small code base.
-11. Simple design.

 ## Getting started

 Add the following dependency to your `project.clj` file: